 “My soul magnifies the Lord…For He who is mighty has done great things for me… ~ Mother Mary

 Growing deep inside Mary’s body was the Son of God.
-His eyes were being formed, his dimpled little hands were growing, the lips that would speak the Sermon on the Mount and tell the story of the Prodigal Son was growing inside her.
+His eyes were being formed, his dimpled little hands were growing, and the lips that would speak the Sermon on the Mount and tell the story of the Prodigal Son was growing inside her.
 It was happening to her!

 And every time she felt her interior organs get pushed to one side, she had to remember that it was the One who would one day turn water into wine.
-Every time the baby kicked she had to wonder at where those little feet would take him in the Holy Land.
+Every time the baby kicked she had to wonder where those little feet would take him in the Holy Land.

 I imagine there being times, as that little mother rested her hands on her swelling tummy, that she just smiled and shook her head in deep wonder.

 What makes you shake your head in wonder?

 Several years ago, Lynette had done a load of laundry and had several more to go.
 There were clothes strewn all over the laundry room floor.
 Right in the middle of the floor was a drain.

 Our bedroom was next door to the laundry room and I was in it trying to do some reading.
 Suddenly I heard a shriek as if someone were being assaulted coming from the laundry room.
 I ran into the room and my wife had her eyes wide open, horror etched on her face and her left hand up.
 I said, “Hey, I am trying to read in here!”
 She pointed to her hand and said, “It’s gone!”
 I looked.
 Her hand was still there.
 Her fingers were still there.
 Her ring was still there.
 What is gone?
 I asked.
 She said, “My diamond!”